hashicorp/go-kms-wrapping/examples/plugin-cli/README.md

 ```
 make
 ```
-Run the required [Vault's Transit Secrets Engine](https://www.vaultproject.io/docs/secrets/transit) you must first start vault with docker-compose which is located in the parent directory.
+Before running the example, you must first start Vault with docker-compose.
 ```
 cd ..
 docker-compose up